AI4CH-UniUD/Genus-Compositicium/Cypher_queries.md

   (w2:Work)-[:CONTAINS]->(n2:NominalCompound {subtype: Subtype}),
   (w2)-[:WRITTEN_BY]->(a2:Author)
 WHERE
-  a2.name = 'P. Papinius Statius' // Insert here the name of author 2
+  a2.name = 'P. Vergilius Maro' // Insert here the name of author 2
 WITH
   Subtype,
   Occurrences_Author1,